 A Monday Morning Routine

-January 26, 2026 started like most Monday mornings—gettin the kids off to school and settling into the usual routine.
+January 26, 2026 started like most Monday mornings—getting the kids off to school and settling into the usual routine.
 Once that was done, I took Eve to get her blood work done.
 She jokingly calls it "getting stabbed by the vampires" and likes to tease me about how I let people stab her.
 While we were there, we ended up chatting with the woman drawing her blood about Eve's interest in becoming a phlebotomist.

 The irony wasn't lost on any of us—Eve doesn't like needles.
-When I pointd that out, Eve laughed and said it's different when you're the one doing the poking.
+When I pointed that out, Eve laughed and said it's different when you're the one doing the poking.
 The phlebotomist chimed in and confirmed that, yes, you still have to practice on real people while learning.
 We all laughed about it, but underneath the joking, I genuinely tried to encourage Eve.
 I told her I'd help her get her GED so she could pursue college if that's the path she wants.
 I believe in pushing people toward their dreams, even when they're scared of parts of the process.

 A Brief Pause